A Living Stone

 “You also, as living stones, are being built up a spiritual house, a holy priesthood, to offer up spiritual sacrifices acceptable to God through Jesus Christ.”
 (1 Peter 2:4-5)

 Regardless of the time in history, the application is no less significant or relevant.
-Consider the following 5 points in terms of applying the “living stone” analogy to the Christian walk.
-These points, based on 1 Peter 2:4, hold true regardless of physical location or state of physical freedom.
+Consider the following points in terms of applying the “living stone” analogy to our Christian walk.

 - You are being built up in Christ.
 While individually every Christian represents Christ, Christians collectively – each “living stone” placed one upon another with Christ as the cornerstone – are being built up together in Christ.
-In other words, “all true Christians are a chosen generation; they make one family, a people distinct from the world: of another spirit, principle, and practice.”
+In other words “all true Christians are a chosen generation; they make one family, a people distinct from the world: of another spirit, principle, and practice.”
+(Matthew Henry’s Commentary)

 - You are part of a spiritual house of God.
 The house of God is not built with stones or wood but with “living stones” that hold the breath of God.
-As such, these “living stones” (Christians throughout time) have an immensely greater value and thus give His house significantly more value than any physical temple or church building built by man.
+As such, these “living stones” (Christians throughout time) have an immensely greater value.
+They give His house significantly more value than any physical temple or church building built by man.
 Together, in unity and community, all Christians create the temple of the Lord.

 - You are a holy priesthood.
 With Jesus’ final sacrifice on the cross, the old system of sacrifice for atonement of sin was abolished.
 Blood sacrifices through priests at the temple are no longer required.
 Christians exist now as a holy priesthood and offer sacrifices of a different kind.

 - Spiritual sacrifices are the result.
 Since blood sacrifices are no longer required, what are we to sacrifice?
 “The sacrifice of prayer and praise.”
-(Hebrews 13:15 & Ephesians 6:18)
+(Hebrews 13:15)

 - Our sacrifices must be acceptable in God’s eyes.
 Fortunately for us, God looks at our sacrifices through Jesus.
 Through the merits of Jesus’ sacrifice, our prayers and praises become acceptable.
 They come through imperfect lips and hearts, but they go through Jesus as the “author and perfector of our faith.”
 (Hebrews 12:2)